BRAIN-Lab-AI/Zero-Shot-Multi-Organ-Segmentation-with-Vision-Transformers-in-Medical-Imaging/README.md

 <div align="justify">

 ## Introduction
-<strong>Foundation models</strong> like the Segment Anything Model (SAM) have introduced powerful, <strong>class-agnostic</strong> segmentation using <strong>Vision Transformers (ViTs)</strong>.
-These models can generate high-quality masks from simple prompts (e.g., a point or bounding box) without any task-specific training.
+<strong>Foundation models</strong> like the Segment Anything Model (SAM) have revolutionized computer vision through <strong>promptable, class-agnostic</strong> segmentation.
+However, their direct application to medical imaging is hindered by a domain gap: standard SAM lacks 3D spatial awareness, relies on manual prompts which are unscalable for volumetric data, and often struggles with low-contrast boundaries typical of soft tissue organs.
+While MedSAM attempted to bridge this gap, it remains a 2D-slice-based model that requires significant computational resources to fine-tune.
 However, directly applying these models to medical imaging presents significant challenges.
 Medical images, such as abdominal CT and MRI scans, are characterized by several factors that complicate segmentation:
 <ul>
 <li><u><strong>Complex Data Properties:</strong></u> The images are typically grayscale, volumetric (3D), and exhibit high heterogeneity across different scanners and protocols.</li>